Traditional Chinese herbal relief for hayfever

 The effects are extremely rapid, so before you know it, you have a runny nose and itchy eyes!

-In Chinese medicine, baical skullcap is traditionally used to provide relief for the symptoms mild allergies in healthy adults, including hayfever.
+In Chinese medicine, baical skullcap is traditionally used to provide relief for the symptoms mild allergies, such as hayfever.

 It can be found in Fusion Allergy, which also contains the Chinese herbs bupleurum, ginger, Korean ginseng, pinellia, zizyphus and Chinese licorice.

-Other allergies can affect the skin, resulting in inflammation and conditions such as eczema.2
+Other allergies can affect the skin, resulting in inflammation and conditions such as eczema.

-Fusion Allergy also contains Korean ginseng, which together with baical skullcap, relieves symptoms of mild eczema according to traditional Chinese medicine use.
+Fusion Allergy contains baical skullcap, which relieves symptoms of mild eczema according to traditional Chinese medicine use.
 Baical skullcap also traditionally soothes skin inflammation in Chinese medicine.

-People who experience hayfever can often develop symptoms of sinusitis such as congestion in the nasal sinuses.3
+People who experience hayfever may develop symptoms of sinusitis such as congestion in the nasal sinuses.